★★★★★

 The bottom line

-Lymphedema (primary or secondary) is upper and lower limb swelling.
+Lymphedema (primary or secondary) is swelling that typically affects an arm or leg.
 It can seriously compromise your mobility and quality of life.
-A practical relief method is massage therapy (manual lymphatic drainage), which enhances the drainage of extra lymph fluids and improves the patients' pain perception.
+A practical relief method is massage therapy (manual lymphatic drainage), which enhances the drainage of extra lymph fluids and improves the patients’ pain perception.

 All Zarifa USA products are HSA and FSA-eligible.
 You can contribute your health savings funds towards purchasing any of our products!